your French knitting companion

 Comparison showing incorrect measurement over bulky clothes vs correct close-to-body technique

-Holding your breath: Breathe normally.
-A sweater you can only wear while not breathing isn't practical.
+Holding your breath: Breathe normally throughout.
+A sweater you can only wear while not breathing isn't practical for daily life.

 Forgetting to write it down: You will not remember that your upper arm is 13.5 inches tomorrow.
-Write everything down.
+Or next week.
+Write everything down immediately.

 From Measurements to Pattern

-Compare to pattern sizing: Most patterns include a finished measurements chart.
-Compare your bust measurement plus desired ease to the pattern's finished bust to choose your size.
+Compare to pattern sizing: Most patterns include a finished measurements chart alongside the size chart.
+Compare your bust measurement plus your desired ease to the pattern's finished bust measurement to select your size.
+You're choosing based on finished garment dimensions, not body dimensions alone.

-Generate custom patterns: Tools like La Maille use your exact measurements and gauge to create patterns that fit your body specifically โ€” no size chart required.
+Generate custom patterns: Tools like La Maille use your exact measurements and gauge to create patterns built for your body from the ground up โ€” no size chart, no size selection, no modification required.

 Recording Your Measurements